juhanakristian/react-ssr-example/README.md

-# react-ssr-example
+# react-ssr-example 🐔

-Created with CodeSandbox
+A simple React server-side rendering example using express and esbuild